pyprojectx/pyprojectx/docs/docs/config/aliases.md

 !!! note "Aliases are interpreted by the OS shell"

-    The alias `show-path = "echo %PATH%"` will print the PATH environent variable on Windows, but will print litterally `%PATH%` on another OS.
+    The alias `show-path = "echo %PATH%"` will print the PATH environment variable on Windows, but will print literally `%PATH%` on another OS.

 ## Combining aliases
 Use the `pw@` prefix to call alias from another alias.